-HIGH3026 Contemporary Social Issues: Policing the Private Sphere HIGH3036 Psychology and Society HIGH3037 Immigration, Race and Labour SSJ3002Work-based Action Research SSJ3001 Social Science Dissertation
+HIGH3026 Contemporary Social Issues: Policing the Private Sphere HIGH3036 Psychology and Society HIGH3038 Psychology of Performance SSJ3002 Work-based Action Research SSJ3001 Social Science Dissertation

 Additional stakeholders specific to this programme:

 Students are engaged with through a range of processes to ensure the standards and quality of the programme.
 These include formal Programme Committee meetings, the Periodic Review, meetings with the External Examiners, feedback gained through the University SPQ process, Module Evaluation questionnaires, and individual academic tutorials, through the class representatives and through informal discussion with students.